drvinceknight/nbchkr/docs/explanation/why_autocheck.rst

 is in the :ref:`tutorial` where a test is included to make sure that the code written is documented.

-There are of course some negative aspects to automated testing another good quote from [Schinke2014]_ is:
+There are some negative aspects to automated testing another good quote from [Schinke2014]_ is:

     "In fact, we have presented evidence that accuracy-based grading may, in